 Errors and typos, not matter how small, never look good and will do little in portraying you in a professional light.
 Whilst typos can easily fall through the net, checking your CV for spelling mistakes, grammatical errors and other mistakes will help ensure it gets sent typo-free.

 And don’t just proofread it once but check it twice, as errors can have a tendency to go unnoticed.
 Therefore, the more it’s reread, the better.
 Or, better still, get someone else to read it for you, as a second pair of eyes can work wonders in fishing out those hard-to-notice mistakes.

-If you are looking for a fresh challenge this year and would like assistance with finding a position within IT, get in touch with Adria Solutions.
-Our expert team of IT recruiters can help you find the digital job you are looking for.
+Are you looking for a fresh challenge this year?
+If you are, and would like assistance with finding a position within IT, please don’t hesitate to get in touch with our expert team of IT recruiters.
+We can help you find the digital job you are looking for.